Select your country

 Good Pharmacovigilance Practices

-In addition to the assurance of product safety, quality and effectiveness, STADA is also equally responsible for the safe use of its products by patients.
+In addition to the assurance of product safety, quality and effectiveness, STADA is also equally responsible for the safe use of ist products by patients.
 In this context, the readability and comprehensibility of a drug’s package insert take on a special meaning.
 During a pharmaceutical approval procedure, readability tests for package inserts – so-called “readability user tests” – are conducted early on with representative test subjects.
 Through the optimization of the layout, explanations for technical terms and the use of simple sentence structures it is possible to ensure that patients can easily read and understand the package insert.
-As a result, compliance is not only increased, but misuse also avoided.
+As a result, compliance is not only increased, but abuse also avoided.